-During the year, one complaint of sexual harassment at the work place (wildflower hall) was received in March 2021.
-The Internal Complaints Committee investigated the Complaint and appropriate action including termination of the accused was completed in the 1st week of April 2021.
-The Company has complied with the provisions relating to the constitution of Internal Complaints Committee (ICC) under the Sexual Harassment of Women at the Workplace (Prevention, Prohibition. and Redressal) Act, 2013 and filed necessary returns under the Act.
+During the year, no complaint of sexual harassment at the work place (Wildflower Hall) were received.
+The Company has complied with the provisions relating to the constitution of the Internal Complaints Committee (ICC) under the Sexual Harassment of Women at the Workplace (Prevention, Prohibition. and Redressal) Act, 2013 and filed necessary returns under the Act.